pulsar256/tinyrgb/README.md

 - [ ] Provide a unix makefile and integration with avrdude
 - [ ] try to improve power consumption in pairing mode, 7805 regulator will be running quite hot otherwise.
-- [ ] change the HC-05 BT Module name to TinyRGB on first boot.
+- [ ] change the HC-05 BT Module name to TinyRGB on first boot. (next hardware revision required)